 A limited number of Graduate Assistantships is offered each year.
 Applications are made through the department each semester.
-Acceptance of a Graduate Assistantship may entail up to 20 hours of work per week to complete departmental/faculty assigned tasks.
+Acceptance of a Graduate Assistantship may entail 5-20 hours of work per week depending on the funding to complete departmental/faculty assigned tasks.